quicwg/multipath/draft-lmbdhk-quic-multipath.md

 {{Section 9.3 of QUIC-TRANSPORT}}.

 Acknowledgements of Initial and Handshake packets MUST be carried using ACK frames, as specified in {{QUIC-TRANSPORT}}.
 The ACK frames, as defined in {{QUIC-TRANSPORT}}, do not carry path identifiers.
-If for some reason ACK frames are received in 1-RTT packets while the state of multipath negotiation is ambiguous, they MUST be interpreted as acknowledging packets sent on path ID 0.
+If for any reason ACK frames are received in 1-RTT packets while the state of multipath negotiation is ambiguous, they MUST be interpreted as acknowledging packets sent on path 0.

-If endpoints negotiate multipath support with value 2 to use multiple packet number spaces, they SHOULD use ACK_MP frames instead of ACK frames to signal acknowledgement of 1-RTT packets on path number 0 and also 0-RTT packets as specified in {{handling-of-0-rtt-packets}}.

 ## Using One packet Number Space